ssgantayat/ds-bootcamp-2021-03/README.md

 Adjustments may be made to the outline based on student needs.
 The working plan is as follows:

 * DAY 1
-  * Review of Python essentials
+  * Python Essentials, part 1 ✓
-  * Break and programming exercises
+  * Break and programming exercises ✓
   * Introducing Pandas
   * Break and programming exercises
   * Understanding DataFrames
   * Break and programming exercises
   * Review and questions
 * DAY 2
-  * Continuing Python essentials
+  * Continuing Python essentials ✓
-  * Break and programming exercises
+  * Break and programming exercises ✓
   * The Ethics of Visualization ✓
   * Break and thought exercises ✓
   * Reviewing visualization using Pandas